I experienced one day at Hive HQ before we all started working from home.

 3.🚶♂️Keep your commute going.

 This one is from James, one of our UX Designers!
 James recommended taking a walk before and after work, aka ‘commuting’.
-I decided to try this one out myself, and I’d put this one at the top of my own recommendations.
-It’s been great for clearing my head and keeping the line between work and home as clear as possible, as well as getting some much needed movement and fresh air.
+It can be great for clearing your head and keeping the line between work and home as clear as possible, as well as getting some much needed movement and fresh air.

 4. 🎙Listen to podcasts galore.